pjobson/plex_poster_screen/README.md

 There are two computers: Frame PC and Plex Server.

-There's two folders on the Frame PC, one which is **active** and one which is **archive**.
-The Plex Server will periodically check what is playing via the API.
+There are two folders on the Frame PC: one **active** and one **archive**.
+The Plex Server periodically checks what is playing via the API.

-If a TV Show or Movie is playing, it will automatically download media from the Plex API, then push it to the active folder, then restart the `feh` script on the Frame PC.
+If a TV show or movie is playing, it will automatically download media from the Plex API, push it to the active folder, and restart the `feh` script on the Frame PC.

 If nothing is playing, it will move whatever is in the active folder into the archive folder, then restart the `feh` script.

-The `feh` script checks the active folder, if empty, it uses the archive folder.
+The `feh` script checks the active folder.
+If it's empty, it uses the archive folder.

-The project was built mainly with low budget stuff laying around my house.
+This project was built mostly with low-budget items I had lying around my house.

 Finally, yes, I am mostly terrible at writing BASH scripts.
-If you want to clean up my crap, I will accept pull requests.
+If you want to clean up my mess, I will gladly accept pull requests.

 ## Frame PC